mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 guided projectiles.
 One, two or three barrels can be fired at once with the same or different payloads.

-The single-barrelled version of this weapon is soldier- portable once broken down into frame, tube and baseplate, but the triple-barrelled version is too heavy and bulky to be moved more than a few meters in this manner.
+The single-barrelled version of this weapon is soldier-portable once broken down into frame, tube and baseplate, but the triple-barrelled version is too heavy and bulky to be moved more than a few meters in this manner.
 Both versions can be remotely traversed and